Pain in the front of the knee: causes and effective solutions

 To limit the risk of pain:

-• to carry out a gradual warm-up
+• perform a gradual warm-up

 • strengthen the muscles of the knee and hip